- New CBTH Newsletter - January 2024 edition (PDF)

 - The Elsevier volume titled "Deepwater Sedimentary Systems," which features chapters by Dr. Paul Mann and CBTH PhD student Md Nahidul Hasan, was recently reviewed by Charles Sternbach in the December issue of AAPG Explorer.
 Click here to read the review.

 - Congratulations to CBTH PhD student Md Nahidul Hasan, who won the Best Student Poster Presentation Award at the HGS-PESGB Africa Conference in September.
 Click here to read more.

 - CBTH graduate Rocio Bernal Olaya (PhD, 2014) was the subject of a recent article on Subsuelo3D's website.
 Click here to read more.

 - 17 CBTH-affiliated publications were published in AAPG Memoir 123, which was released in December 2021.
 Click here for to view a full list of CBTH publications in this volume.
 A write-up of this volume is available in the September issue of Revista Maya de Geosciencas.

 CBTH Proposal and Product Information

-Please feel free to browse a sample of our
+Please feel free to browse a copy of our

 our project flyer(.pdf), and